Arya-Fgmain/Recursive-Connect-Four/README.md

 **Slot**: represents the pieces in the game.
 Each slot has an integer value which represents its color (red/black).
 This is used to print the appropriate flag for each piece -- (R) for red and (B) for black.
 **Player**: represents the players, each player has an ID (either 0/1) that is used to determine who's turn it is.

+**Sys**: the game system (the engine).
+It contains the board, which is represented as a 2D array of Slot objects.
+It does the following:
+* Initializes the grid and players.
+* Checks if the game has ended by:
+* * Checks the board diagonally to see if 4 pieces of the same color have been arranged for a winning position.
+* * Checks the rows & columns for a winning move.
+* Performs a move requested by the user.